reduxjs/redux/docs/Troubleshooting.md

 #### Never mutate reducer arguments

-It is tempting to modify `state` or `action` passed to you by Redux.
+It is tempting to modify the `state` or `action` passed to you by Redux.
 Don’t do this!

 Redux assumes that you never mutate the objects it gives to you in the reducer. **Every single time, you must return the new state object.** Even if you don’t use a library like [Immutable](https://facebook.github.io/immutable-js/), you need to completely avoid mutation.